SoundSphere23/SoundSphereBackend/README.md

 ## Usage

-Access the MovieHub backend server at http://localhost:your_port.
+Access the SoundSphere backend server at http://localhost:your_port.

 ## Deployment